cooling

 6. 6

-Use a gasket scraper or razor blade to carefully remove all old gasket material from both the intake manifold surface and the coolant outlet housing.
-Clean both surfaces thoroughly with a wire brush and shop rags.
-Ensure no debris falls into the intake manifold coolant passage.
+Use a gasket scraper or razor blade to remove all old gasket material from both the intake manifold sealing surface and the thermostat housing mating surface.
+Follow with a wire brush if needed.
+Ensure surfaces are completely clean and smooth with no gouges or scratches.
+Wipe clean with shop towels.

 7. 7